 - Recognize When to Consult a Professional: Over-the-counter options are for temporary relief.
 If your pain is severe, persistent, or worsens, it’s time to see a doctor to get a proper diagnosis and create a safe, long-term treatment plan.

-What Are the Go-To Medications for Joint Pain?
+What Are the Best Medications for Joint Pain?

 When you’re standing in the pharmacy aisle staring at a wall of options, figuring out what to grab for your aching joints can feel overwhelming.
 Most of us just reach for whatever we’ve used before, but understanding how different medications work can help you make a more informed choice for your specific type of discomfort.